Who is behind this??

 When should you see your doctor?

-What are other causes of memory problems?
+But what are the causes of memory problems?
 Some medical conditions cause confusion and forgetfulness.
 The signs may look like Alzheimer’s disease, but they are caused by other problems.
 Here are medical conditions that can cause serious memory problems:

 * Bad reaction to certain medicines